scelly01/Shakespeare-GPT/README.md

 ## Pre-Training Stage Implementation

 A generalized Large Language Model which generates text resembling the syntactic and semantic pattern of the text corpus it is trained on, in this case TinyShakespeare dataset.
-Based on the famous research paper "Attention is all you need".
+Based on the famous research paper *"Attention is all you need"*.
 Used the OpenAI Decoder architecture to create a 6 layer Decoder only Transformer based on Self-Attention.
 The project uses the following concepts from other research papers to increase its perfomance -
 1. Resisual Networks (Res-Net) from Convolutional Neural Networks